influxdata/docs-v2/content/chronograf/v1.8/guides/dashboard-template-variables.md

     parent: Guides
 ---

-Chronograf's dashboard template variables let you to alter specific components of cells' queries without having to edit the queries, making it easy to interact with your dashboard cells and explore your data.
+Chronograf's dashboard template variables let you update cell queries without editing queries, making it easy to interact with your dashboard cells and explore your data.

 - [Use template variables](#use-template-variables)
 - [Quoting template variables](#quoting-template-variables)
 - [Predefined template variables](#predefined-template-variables)